 Objectives Recognise buildings that are designed to consider the potential noise levels within the dwelling units are maintained at an appropriate level.
 All building partitions to shall be in accordance with required STC ratings.
 Applicability Generally applicable to building developments.
-Generally applicable to building developments.
-Baseline Standard ASTEM E413 or equivalent Requirements credit can be scored if the building is designed to achieve ambient internal noise level as specified: • 55dB (6am - 10pm) L Aeq • 45dB (10pm - 6 am) L Aeq This can be achieved by adhering to the following STC values for residential building partitions Description So ound Transmission Class (STC) Separation between functional spaces within dwelling units and in-between adjacent dwelling units.
-40 - 50 Spaces between mechanical and equipment spaces and occupied spaces 50 - 60 For developments that are in close proximity to road with heavy traffic, flyover or highway, it is necessary to have a detailed analysis conducted by the acoustic consultant.
+Baseline Standard ASTEM E413 or equivalent Requirements credit can be scored if the building is designed to achieve ambient internal noise level as specified: • 55dB (6am - 10pm) L {Aeq} • 45dB (10pm - 6 am) L {Aeq} This can be achieved by adhering to the following STC values for residential building partitions Description Transmission ass (STC) Separation between functional spaces within dwelling units and in-between adjacent dwelling units.
+40 - 50 Spaces between mechanical and 50 - 60 equipment spaces and occupied spaces For developments that are in close proximity to road with heavy traffic, flyover or highway, it is necessary to have a detailed analysis conducted by the acoustic consultant.
 Credits can only be scored if the recommendations from the acoustic consultant are implemented.
-Extracts of the tender specification showing the requirement to design the occupied space with partitions meeting the required STC ratings as per table below: Documentary Evidences Location Between General Office Space Hotel Rooms, Classrooms, Lecture Theate Meeting Rooms, Conference Rooms and spa where confidential speech is required Between Mechanical / Equipment spaces occupied spaces • Architectural & structural plan layout, elevati and 50 - 60 showing types of wall system used, dimension and structural elements with STC ratings.
-OR A report of detail analysis and recomme consultant (if applicable). s and size of all building References -
+Extracts of the tender specification showing the requirement to design the occupied space with partitions meeting the required STC ratings as per table below: Location STC rating of partitions Documentary Between General Office Space Hotel Rooms, Classrooms, Lecture Tomatics Rooms, Conference Rooms and where confidential speech is required heaters, spaces 40 - 50 50 - 60 Evidences Between Mechanical / Equipment spaces and occupied spaces Architectural & structural plan layout, elevation and sectional plans showing types of wall system used, dimensions and size of all building and structural elements with STC ratings.
+OR A report of detail analysis and recommendations from acoustic consultant References (if applicable).